unalignedcoder/auto-theme/README.md

 All it takes are `.theme` files that the user has created, or that can be found ready-made in the system.

 ## Installation
 1) Create custom **Light** and **Dark** themes to your preference.
 To do so, simply modify settings in the _Personalize_ window (including for example a wallpaper slideshow) and then save it as custom theme.
 You can then also modify the `.theme` file in your text editor as needed.
+Alternatively, use any `.theme` file found by defualt in the system, or downloaded online.

 2) Open the file `Config.ps1` and modify the following variables to your preference:
 - `themeLight` and `themeDark` should be the names of your custom `.theme` files.